 Closures

-Closures are functions that refers to variables that are neither part of their arguments nor created in their body.
+Closures are functions that use variables from outside.
+These variables aren't their arguments and aren't made in their body.

-In JavaScript, a variable can be a primitive, object or a function.
-So any of these outside references in the function makes it a closure.
+In JavaScript, a variable can be a primitive, an object, or a function.
+An outside reference to any of these makes the function a closure.

 Closure execution

-A function is a closure irrespective of when it's executed.
-It can be executed immediately, executed by the caller or it can be passed around.
+A function is a closure no matter when it runs.
+It can run at once, run via the caller, or be passed around.

 Meaning of word closure